-Electronic locks can be one of the most important components of your home’s security, and if you’re considering upgrading to a new lock, this run down of the 5 best electronic door locks for your home can be a great jumping-off point to start your search.
+Electronic locks can be one of the most important components of your home’s security, and if you’re considering upgrading to a new lock, this rundown of the 5 best electronic door locks for your home is a great jumping-off point to start your search.
 This type of lock lets you come and go as you please, allows you to authorize access for family, friends, contractors, and others to get through your door when you’re not home, and even monitor who enters and exits the home while you’re gone.
 Smart electronic locks come with a bevy of features to make your home more connected and put you in complete control of access.

 Why an Electronic Smart Lock?

 Comparing a traditional mechanical door lock to a new-generation electronic smart lock is like comparing apples to oranges.
 The electronic smart lock offers: